 Can I make a reservation for my move in date?

 Please check the “How to moving in” page.
 We can accept room reservations a maximum one month in advance.

-To make a reservation, we require a deposit (advance partial rent payment of 18000 yen).
+To make a reservation, we require a deposit (advance partial rent payment of 1month rent).

 If you cancel after making the reservation, the deposit will be kept as a contract breaching fee and will not be returned.

 Is there a required screening for moving-in?

 Yes, there are screening by our own system and credit screening of the guarantee company.

 * According to the result of screening, we may reject your moving-in application.
 Please understand that we are unable to tell you the reason of rejecting your application.

 * The guarantee company may contact you and your emergency contact/guarantor if necessary.